UMD: A Globally Connected University

 You must be in good academic and judicial standing and you must not have any registration blocks to participate in this program.
 The minimum GPA for this program is listed above.

-UMD juniors, seniors, and graduate students are eligible to apply.
+Non-UMD and UMD juniors, seniors, and graduate students (including PhD students) are eligible to apply.

 While there are no prerequisites for the course, there is a preference for those who have taken one or more of the following courses: